Ascellayn/Kosaka_Issues/Manual/Fun.md

 ## Random Message
 `/random_message (Disable Limit)` - [All] Display a completely random message from the currently active channel.
 This command automatically uses cached results for an upward of 24 hours.
 -# Notice: This command is EXCRUCIATINGLY SLOW!
 Disabling the 4K Messages Limit will make the problem even worse!
+**You can disable the Cache if you have Privacy Concerns using `/settings_guild`**
+__Quirk__: This command randomly picks a message based off the following:
+- Does the message contain an attachment?
+- Does the message contain a bad/silly word?

 ## Roll
 `/roll (Min: int = 0) (Max: int = 100)` - [All] Randomly returns a number in-between (Min) and (Max) in a Terraria-styled message.